pundit-community/pundit-matchers/README.md

 ## Matchers

-The following RSpec matchers can now be used in your the Pundit policy spec files (by convention, saved in the `spec/policies` directory).
+The following RSpec matchers can now be used in your Pundit policy spec files (by convention, saved in the `spec/policies` directory).

 ### Permit Matchers